den1den/web-based-adaptive-system/summery/summery.md

 - prerequisite types
  - Top down: deductive, from abstract to concrete
  - Bottom up: inductive, from concrete to abstract
+ - Opposite of prerequisite is inhibitor
 - prerequisite issues:
   - How to create the order?
   - How to verify studied (subtly)
   - Before != directly Before
   - Circular dependencies
   - Transitivity can apply

 #### Learning styles
 - visual vs verbal
 - global (large jumps) vs sequential
 - active vs reflective (analyze before conclusion)
+- Should be fit to a stereo model can be deduced by:
+- browsing behavior
+- questionnaire or form
+- hard to deduce

 #### Adaptation strategies
 - selection of media
 - sorting of information